MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/1 From Zero to One.md

 When the output is HIGH ($NM_H = 0.69V$), the circuit cannot tolerate $1V$ of noise.

 ## 1.6.4 DC Transfer Characteristics (直流传输特性)
+* The **DC transfer characteristics** of a gate describe the output voltage as a function of the input voltage when the input is changed slowly enough that the output can keep up.